h2oai/dai-deployment-examples/mojo-py-minificpp/README.md

 ## Prerequisites

-- Driverless AI Environment
+- Driverless AI Environment (Tested with Driverless AI 1.8.7.1, MOJO Scoring Pipeline 2.4.2)

-- Recommended: Launch Ubuntu 18.04 Linux EC2 instance
+- Launch Ubuntu 18.04 Linux EC2 instance

-- Recommended: Create Anaconda or Miniconda Environment
+    - Instance Type: t2.2xlarge
+    - Storage: 256GB
+    - Open custom TCP port `10080` for `EFM Server HTTP` and source on `0.0.0.0` to listen on all network interfaces
+    - Open custom TCP port `8989` for `EFM Server Constraint application protocol (CoAP)` and source on `0.0.0.0` to listen on all network interfaces

 ## Task 1: Set Up Environment